 Creamy Roasted Jalapeño Cilantro Hummus

 Delicious and creamy!
 Try this easy homemade spicy jalapeño and cilantro hummus!
-Perfect as a dip for vegetables and crackers or as a condiment in wraps and sandwiches.
+Perfect as a dip or as a condiment in wraps and sandwiches.

 One of my favourite things to snack on is veggies with hummus.
 Homemade hummus is so easy to make!

 In traditional hummus, the ingredients include nutty chickpeas (also known as garbanzo beans), which have a good amount of dietary fiber, protein, and vitamin B, tahini (a sesame seed paste) that makes hummus nice and creamy, zesty, bright lemon juice, pungent garlic, and fragrant olive oil.

 From there, you can add different ingredients to kick up the flavours such as spices like sumac, cumin, paprika, sun-dried tomatoes, caramelized onions, and pine nuts.

 In this recipe, I added the awesome flavours of jalapeño peppers and cilantro!